AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Technical Univeristy of Munich
+  - name: Technical University of Munich
     url: https://www.tum.de/

 # Short bio (displayed in user profile at end of posts)